-Often there are delays in the diagnosis of New Zealanders with bowel cancer before the age of 60 years, such as Maori and persons with low education who are most at risk, according to new research.
+Often there are delays in the diagnosis of cancer of the intestine with the New Zealanders aged 60 years, such as Maori and persons with low education who are most at risk, according to new research.

 A study conducted by a medical student at the University of Otago Zoe Vindnerom and led by Professor Sarah Derrett and Associate Professor Sue Krengle from the Department of Preventive and Social Medicine and published today in the Medical Journal of New Zealand, shows that most people are not aware that their symptoms can be and at first approached a man who was not a specialist in the field of health, usually a partner or friend.